 The next total solar eclipse visible in the US will happen in 2024, and should pass right over New York.
 Be sure to catch it.

-Published by Deerfield Academy's science communication magazine, Focal Point.
-Click here for the full article.
+Published by Deerfield Academy's science journalism magazine, Focal Point.